raster/Game-Boy-Camera-Dumper/README.md

 *Note:* The decoder above seems to have broken for me recently, and no longer supports multiple images properly.
 I'll probably add my copy that does work to this repository soon.

+*Note 2:* Ah, there was a format change in the code that broke things...
+I'll fix it.